erikgaas/erikg/blogposts/sample_blog.md

     )
 ```

 Notice how conveniently DOM elements map to Python classes.
-In the blogposts router I can perform the DB query and then feed the posts directly into BlogCard objects using a python list comprehension.
-Given that components are just Python functions, my code can be way more modular and, in my opinion, easier to maintain.
+In the blogs router, I query the database and feed the posts directly into BlogCard objects using list comprehension.
+Since components are just Python functions, my code is far more modular and, in my opinion, easier to maintain.

+## The Power of HTMX

-There is way more that should be covered, but for now I'll leave you with this: the secret sauce for FastHTML is HTMX.
-You may have looked at the above code and wondered "What does it mean to just return some DOM element fragments in a router?
-Where does it go?"
-It is the HTMX library which allows DOM elements themselves to make HTTP requests to these endpoints and then choose what to do with the result when they are returned.
-For example a DOM fragment could replace an element, be added to children, as a parent, etc.
+The secret sauce behind FastHTML is HTMX.
+If you looked at the code above and wondered, “What happens when these DOM elements are returned from a router?”—the answer is HTMX.
+This library allows DOM elements to make HTTP requests to these endpoints and decide how to handle the returned data (e.g., replacing elements, adding children, etc.).

-I've noticed also that all my state management seems to wind up in "backend" code making it much easier for me to track.
-React would consistently trip me up when state would become too complex for me to handle.
+I've also noticed that all my state management naturally ends up in backend code, making it much easier to track.
+React often tripped me up when state became too complex to handle effectively.

 ## Styling with MonsterUI

-MonsterUI is like a CSS component library for FastHTML.
-Under the hood it leverages DaisyUI, FrankenUI, and TailwindCSS.
-"Card" for example is class written in MonsterUI and its sourcecode looks like this:
+MonsterUI is a CSS component library for FastHTML.
+Under the hood, it leverages DaisyUI, FrankenUI, and TailwindCSS.
+For example, the Card component in MonsterUI is implemented as follows:

 ```python
 def Card(*c, # Components that go in the body (Main content of the card such as a form, and image, a signin form, etc.)